tombewley/tombewley.github.io/_posts/2019-11-17-weekly-readings-6.md

 \hat{\pi}=\arg\min_{\pi\in\Pi}\mathbb{E}_{s\sim d_\pi}[\mathcal{L(s,\pi,\pi^*)}]
 $$

-Traditional approaches to imitation learning instead train a policy to perform well under the distribution encountered by $\pi^*$, $d_{\pi^*}$.
+Traditional approaches to imitation learning instead train a policy to perform well under the distribution encountered by $\pi^\ast$, $d_{\pi^\ast}$.
 Poor performance can result.
 A naïve solution would be to iterative train a new policy for each timestep $t$, on the distribution of states induced by all previously-trained policies, but this is extremely computationally intensive.

 The generic `DAGGER` proceeds as follows: